yashv373/RTL/learnings/page1.md

-- in testbenches we always call a dut from the original design file, if you try to drive
+- in testbenches we always call a dut from the original design file, if you try to drive or provide a input to any of the signals that are bein